 For Apple devotees, the iPhone is the only phone that matters.
-The biggest choice fans have to make is whether they need to get the newest iPhone, right now, grab a bargain on an older model, or hold off in the hopes of a new iPhone being launched.
+The biggest choice fans have to make is whether they need to get the newest iPhone right now, grab a bargain on an older model, or hold off in the hopes of an even newer iPhone being launched.

 Which Is The Best iPhone?